Lennon-McCartney. Simon & Garfunkel. Charlie Parker and Dizzy Gillespie. PizzaExpress and live music. Some things just fit together. Beautifully.

 Our founder, Peter Boizot, loves beautiful things.
 Pizza, obviously.
 But much more too.
 Art.
 Buildings.
 Venice.
 And music.
 Jazz, to be precise.
 Peter always knew how well pizza and jazz go together.
 So we've always showcased great music.

 At the heart of our music universe is our world-famous Jazz Club Soho.
+It opened in Dean Street in 1969.
 And when we say world famous, we mean it.
 Quite literally.
 Music lovers and musicians the world over know it well.
 For some, in fact, the pizza comes second.
 Hard to believe.
 Absolutely true.

 Why the acclaim?
 Perhaps it's the setting.
 Or the acoustics.
 Or the kit.
 Or the other musicians who turn up.
 Just to hang out and be fans themselves.
 For many, it's the talent.
 We've welcomed the best in the business.
 Tony Bennett.
 Courtney Pine.
 Cybill Shepherd.
 Van Morrison.
 Amy Winehouse.
 Charlie Watts.
 Even Sting.
 London is full of music.
 And musicians.
 And they all know the Jazz Club.